Hamid Dabashi: Film and art

 Dabashi was consulted by Ridley Scott for Kingdom of Heaven (2005).
 Scott claimed his film was approved and verified by Dabashi: "I showed the film to one very important Muslim in New York, a lecturer from Columbia, and he said it was the best portrayal of Saladin he's ever seen".
+Dabashi praised the film for "linking historical events with contemporary issues" and called it a "work of art by a major filmmaker."

 Dabashi was the chief consultant to Hany Abu-Assad's Paradise Now (2005) and Shirin Neshat's Women Without Men (2009).
 Dabashi appears in Bavand Karim's Nation of Exiles (2010), providing analysis of the Iranian Green Movement.

 Dabashi has also served as jury member on many international art and film festivals, most recently the Locarno International Festival in Switzerland.
 In the context of his commitment to advancing trans-national art and independent world cinema, he is the founder of Dreams of a Nation, a Palestinian Film Project, dedicated to preserving and safeguarding Palestinian Cinema.
 For his contributions to Iranian cinema, Mohsen Makhmalbaf, the Iranian film-maker called Dabashi "a rare cultural critic".

-Public commentary and criticism
+Public views and controversies

 Dabashi has been a commentator on a number of political issues, often regarding the Middle East, Columbia University, American foreign policy, or a combination of those.

-Columbia University
+Israel-Palestine conflict

 In 2002, Dabashi sharply criticized Rabbi Charles Sheer (who was the university's Jewish chaplain between 1969 and 2004) after he admonished several professors for cancelling their classes to attend pro-Palestinian rallies.
 Dabashi wrote in the Columbia Spectator that Rabbi Sheer "has taken upon himself the task of mobilizing and spearheading a crusade of fear and intimidation against members of the Columbia faculty and students who have dared to speak against the slaughter of innocent Palestinians."

+Columbia Unbecoming controversy (2004–2005)

-Dabashi was one of the three professors named in the Columbia Unbecoming controversy, which included accusations of antisemitism against the professors.
+Dabashi was one of the three professors named in the David Project’s short film Columbia Unbecoming, which included accusations of antisemitism against the professors.
 According to the New York Times, Dabashi was mentioned principally because of his published political viewpoints, and that he had canceled a class to attend a Palestinian rally.
 The New York chapter of the American Civil Liberties Union sided with the professors.
 An ad hoc committee formed by Lee C. Bollinger, Columbia University's president, reported in March 2005 that they could not find any credible allegations of antisemitism, but did criticize the university's grievance procedures, and recommended changes.